 Alisa has a Bachelor of Business (Marketing and Public Relations) from Queensland University of Technology (QUT) and received her Master of Information Technology (Library and Information Science) in 2013.

-The purpose of ‘Flight Path’ is both a reflective space and a contribution to ‘the conversation’.
-Thoughts and lessons around professional interests are captured here, as well as the sharing of experiences and tips for the new information professional.
+The purpose of the blog is both a reflective space and a contribution to ‘the conversation’.
+Thoughts and lessons around professional work and interests are captured here, as well as the sharing of experiences and tips for new and early career library and information professionals.

 Disclaimer: All views and opinions discussed in this blog are personal and do not necessarily reflect those of my employer, industry or any other organisation to which I am associated.